-SET SPEED A is the controller's target speed after startup when Set Speed B is not selected.
+SET SPEED A is the controller's target speed when the SPEED SEL input (terminal 8) is open and the startup sequence has completed.
 The startup sequence is complete when the target speed and the engine speed reach the set speed.